Out of danger species

-An out-of-danger species is an animal or plant species formerly categorized as Rare, Vulnerable, or Endangered that has since been removed from these lists because the species' survival has been relatively secured, e.g. ginkgo biloba.
-Often known as a "delisted species," these animals have been moved out of the Rare, Vulnerable, or Endangered categories through conservation efforts and government policymaking to ensure their survival and population growth.
-The International Union for Conservation of Nature (IUCN) established it's list of endangered species in 1964, subsequently becoming a global authority on wildlife conservation.
+An out-of-danger species is an animal or plant species formerly categorized as Rare, Vulnerable, or Endangered that has since been removed from these lists because the species' survival has been relatively secured, e.g. Ginkgo biloba.
+Often known as a delisted species, these animals have been moved out of the Rare, Vulnerable, or Endangered categories through conservation efforts and government policymaking to ensure their survival and population growth.
+The International Union for Conservation of Nature (IUCN) established its list of endangered species in 1964, subsequently becoming a global authority on wildlife conservation.
 The following year, the United States created the U.S. Fish and Wildlife Service to act as a federal authority on endangered species.
 Currently, both international and domestic organizations implement recovery efforts and track species' population growth, delisting when necessary.
 Removing a species from the endangered species list is generally a slow process; most organizations and governments require long periods of observation both before and after delisting.
 There have been numerous efforts to delist endangered species, with both international and country-wide recovery plans being regularly implemented.
 These programs have led to the recovery of dozens of species, but their overall effectiveness remains contested.
-In America, the ban of the chemical DDT in 1972 contributed to several bird species' recovery and removal from the endangered species list.

 History

 The first wildlife conservation law passed in the United States was the Lacey Act of 1900, which required the secretary of agriculture to "preserve, introduce, distribute, and restore" wild and game birds.
 In the 1960s, the Department of Interior formed a Committee on Rare and Endangered Wildlife Species to identify species in danger of extinction.
 The first official document listing the species that the federal government declared in danger of extinction was published as the 'Redbook on Rare and Endangered Fish and Wildlife of the United States in 1964.
 The Bureau of Sport Fisheries and Wildlife (renamed U.S. Fish and Wildlife Service in 1974) was created in 1965 by The Fish and Wildlife Act and is the authority on the official federal list of endangered species today.
 The first species to be delisted from the Endangered Species list due to recovery (as opposed to extinction or listing error) was the Brown Pelican in 1985.
-Beyond domestic classifications within the U.S, international non-governmental organizations (NGOs) have developed separate classification and prevention systems.
+Beyond domestic classifications within the U.S., international non-governmental organizations (NGOs) have developed separate classification and prevention systems.
 The International Union for Conservation of Nature (IUCN), which established its list of endangered species in 1964, is the global authority on species conservation and recovery.
 Many nations have implemented laws that protect endangered species by, for example, banning hunting or creating protected areas.
 More extensive measures such as captive breeding and habitat restoration have also been undertaken, especially by nations that rely on revenue from tourism.